Monitoring Your vSAN via ControlUp

 3. Add your vCenter server and the relevant user credentials.
 See the to Add Hypervisor article for more information.

-4. Once added to your Real-Time Console, navigate to your vSAN cluster by clicking the Storage tab.
+4. Once added to your Real-Time DX Console, navigate to your vSAN cluster by clicking the Storage tab.

-Finding vSAN Information in the Real-Time Console
+Finding vSAN Information in the Real-Time DX Console

 While focusing on a vSAN cluster, vSAN dedicated presets will be displayed in the relevant views: